pharo-open-documentation/pharo-wiki/General/ExportFormats.md

 ## FileTree metadata less

 FileTree ([https://github.com/dalehenrich/filetree](https://github.com/dalehenrich/filetree)) is the first export format planned to use Pharo with Git that was integrated.
-It had a first version with a lot of metadata (see section Filetree metadata full) then a new version with a metadata less format.
+It had the first version with a lot of metadata (see section Filetree metadata full) then a new version with metadata less format.

 This format exports one file per methods.
 This can cause trouble with Windows because Windows has a maximum path and file name length of 255 characters.
 This limit can easily be reached with FileTree.